-- Verisem's headquarters leverage electricity that is ~45% solar-powered, and the company is tracking energy usage at all plants to evaluate other opportunities for renewable power. - As the company calibrates and cleans seeds, the dirt and debris from its original production is washed off, creating waste product.
-Verisem recycles this waste product either by selling to local composters (creating a small additional revenue stream) or donating it as bird seed. - Verisem also recently invested in equipment to treat seeds in a way that uses organic material (fungal or biological) rather than pesticides.
-The new treatment also reduces the amount of water used in the process, which reduces drying time, lowering both water and energy use.
+- Verisem's headquarters leverage electricity that is ~45% solar-powered, and the company tracking energy usage at all plants to evaluate other opportunities for renewable power. - As the company calibrates and cleans seeds, the dire and debris from its original production is washed of creating waste product.
+Verisem recycles this waste product either by selling to local composters (creating a small additional revenue stream) or donating it a bird seed. - Verisem also recently invested in equipment to treat seeds in a way that uses organic material (fungal o biological) rather than pesticides.
+The new treatmer also reduces the amount of water used in the process which reduces drying time, lowering both water and energy use.